-The district provides Workers' Compensation Insurance as required by law.
-Employees who sustain any injury at work must immediately notify their immediate supervisor.
-The employee must then fill out a Form N in the district's Business Office.
+The district provides Workers' Compensation Insurance, as required by law.
+Employees who sustain any injury at work must immediately notify their immediate supervisor and must call Company Nurse at 1-877-247-1451 to report the injury.
+The employee must then fill out a Form N in the District Business Office.
 While many injuries will require no medical treatment or time lost at work, should the need for treatment arise later, it is important that there be a record that the injury occurred.
 All employees have a duty to provide information and make statements as requested for the purposes of the claim assessment and investigation.